-The lowest paid persons employed by the Council are reimbursed in accordance with the established pay and grading structure with the minimum spinal column point in use being scp5, namely £12,435 per annum for a full time equivalent (37 hours), being the minimum wage.
+The lowest paid persons employed by the Council are reimbursed in accordance with the established pay and grading structure with the minimum spinal column point in use currently being scp5, namely £13,500 per annum for a full time equivalent (37 hours), being the minimum wage.
+From 1 October 2015 the minimum spinal column point in use will be scp6, namely £13,614.